conduktor/conduktor-docs/docs/platform/gateway/configuration/opensource-yaml-config.md

 description: Conduktor Gateway configuration via yaml
 ---

-This page describes the valid yaml file configuration options for the opensource Conduktor Gateway (Enterprise documentation is in progress)
+This page describes the valid yaml file configuration options for the opensource Conduktor Gateway (Enterprise documentation is in progress).

 To configure the Enterprise Conduktor Gateway: refer to the [Environment Variables](./env-variables.md).